-- Erie Institute of Technology is a premier educational facility providing training for the cutting-edge technological careers of tomorrow.
+Erie Institute of Technology is a premier educational facility providing training for the cutting-edge technological careers of tomorrow.
 EIT is dedicated to developing the individual abilities of each student by providing them with the necessary skills and supporting knowledge to meet the job-entry level requirements in the fields of electronics, computers and business.
 In order to achieve this, programs at EIT provide students with a combination of practical laboratory training and classroom instruction.
 EIT then offers placement assistance to aid its graduates in locating gainful employment.

-- The teacher population of 24 teachers has declined by 47% over five years.
+- The teacher population of 24 teachers has stayed relatively flat over five years.

 |Erie Institute of Technology Inc||(PA) Community College Avg.|